OnePlus Nord: Display

-The phone has a 6.44-inch 90 Hz (refresh rate) 20:9 aspect ratio, Fluid AMOLED, 2400 x 1080 pixels resolution (Full HD+ 2.592 megapixels at 408 ppi), HDR10/HDR10+/HLG, Gorilla Glass 5, and 180 Hz touch response rate display with sRGB and DCI-P3 support.
+The phone has a 6.44-inch 90 Hz (refresh rate) 20:9 aspect ratio, Fluid AMOLED, 2400 × 1080 pixels resolution (Full HD+ 2.592 megapixels at 408 ppi), HDR10/HDR10+/HLG, Gorilla Glass 5, and 180 Hz touch response rate display with sRGB and DCI-P3 support.
 The display has an in-display fingerprint sensor on the bottom and hole-punch at the top for the dual front camera system.
 The screen is similar but smaller than the OnePlus 8.
 The screen's maximum brightness is rated at 1000 nits of brightness with HDR, 700 nits in normal conditions, and can sustain close to 500 nits of brightness.
 Marques Brownlee reported that the screen has some minor rainbow and tint problems.
 Some owners complained that the OnePlus Nord has tinting problems at low brightness.
 Android Authority stated that the tinting problems at low brightness levels is common in OLED screens, across all smartphone or screen manufacturer.

 The screen is pre-applied with a screen protector in place.

 Camera

-The primary camera is a 48 MP ƒ/1.8 0.8 µm Sony IMX586 main camera with OIS,.
+The primary camera is a 48 MP ƒ/1.8 0.8 μm Sony IMX586 main camera with OIS,.

 It also has an 8 MP ƒ/2.3 119° FOV ultrawide angle camera, a 5 MP ƒ/2.4 depth sensor and a 2 MP ƒ/2.4 macro camera.
-It can shoot video up to 4K/30fps, and slow-motion video up to 1080p/240fps.
+It can shoot video up to 4K/30 fps, and slow-motion video up to 1080p/240 fps.

 OnePlus Nord has a dual front camera system.
-One is the 32 MP Sony IMX616 ƒ/2.5 0.8 µm primary camera; the other one is an 8 MP ƒ/2.5 105° FOV ultrawide angle camera.
+One is the 32 MP Sony IMX616 ƒ/2.5 0.8 μm primary camera; the other one is an 8 MP ƒ/2.5 105° FOV ultrawide angle camera.

-It can shoot video up to 4K/60fps with the primary camera and 4K/30fps with the ultrawide angle camera.
+It can shoot video up to 4K/60 fps with the primary camera and 4K/30 fps with the ultrawide angle camera.
 The front camera system as a whole cannot use Nightscape mode.
 In daylight, the main rear camera image quality is good and similar to the OnePlus 8.
 Low-light performance ranges from acceptable to good, though not flagship-like quality.
 The macro camera's quality is at best average, and at worst, poor.
 The portrait mode quality is mixed.
 The image quality is pretty good, but it has edge detection problems.
 Later, MKBHD stated that the portrait mode, even with the depth sensor covered up, works with similar quality.
 In terms of video quality, the video taken by OnePlus Nord is sharp and stable thanks to the stabilization.

 The image quality taken with the front cameras ranges from poor to good.
 In low-light situations, the image quality is even worse.

 Overall, the camera system on the OnePlus Nord is good, but not flagship-quality.